This PBS NewsHour Weekend video explains the essence of the Ig Nobel Prizes.

 If you have five (5) or more tickets to the Ig Nobel ceremony, your group can choose to be an Official Audience Delegation and thus be officially celebrated during the event.
 To register as a Delegation, first obtain tickets from the Harvard Box Office.
 Then register with Grand Panjandrum of the Delegations Louise Sacco: (+1) 781-444-6757.
 The deadline for delegation registration is the Friday before each year's ceremony, but tickets usually sell out much sooner.

-If you or your organization are comfortable publicly demonstrating both a love of science and a sense of humor, we are always happy to consider volunteers or sponsors.
-For more information on either, please contact us at email@example.com or (+1) 617-491-4437.
+If you or your organization are comfortable publicly demonstrating both a love of science and a sense of humor, we are always happy to consider volunteers, sponsors, and supporters.
+For more information on this, please contact us at firstname.lastname@example.org or (+1) 617-491-4437.

 Do you have a page collecting press coverage about the Igs?

 Indeed we do!
 How wonderful that you asked!
 Our Press Clips page collects the best instances of other people talking about us.

 What if I would like to read about the Ig Nobels in book format?

 There are several books about the Ig Nobel Prizes and several of these have been translated into other languages.